-For the period ended June 30, 2022, personnel expenses include salaries and benefits paid to key executive officers for US\$330,947 (June 30, 2021: US\$335,870).
+For the period ended March 31, 2023, personnel expenses include salaries and benefits paid to key executive officers for US\$222,365 (March 31, 2022: US\$223,096).
 In addition to employee salaries, the Corporation provides all full-time employees with the following benefits:

-- (a) All full-time employees are required to participate in the following insurance plans, unless proof of equivalent coverage is provided: - Medical insurance - Health and life insurance - Travel insurance. - (b) Retirement plan contributions (Simple IRA): The Corporation contributes 3% (2021: 3%) of each employee's annual base salary.
+- (a) All full-time employees are required to participate in the following insurance plans unless proof of equivalent coverage is provided: - Medical insurance - Health and life insurance - Travel insurance - (b) Retirement plan contributions (Simple IRA): The Corporation contributes 3% (December 31, 2022: 3%) of each employee's annual base salary.
 The Corporation makes its contributions to an independent fund manager and expenses those contributions as incurred.
 The Corporation has no future commitment to manage the funds contributed. - (c) In June 2018, the Board of Directors of the Corporation approved the implementation of a long-term incentive plan ("Plan") applicable to key executives ("Participants").
-The Plan is focused on rewarding and motivating the Participants for generating sustainable long-term-value for the Corporation.
+The Plan is focused on rewarding and motivating the Participants for generating sustainable long-term value for the Corporation.

-Pursuant to the Plan, the Corporation grants the Participant a right to receive stock options convertible into cash, if certain performance metrics are achieved, as amended in 2019, during a seven-year term starting in 2018, that is attributed yearly ("Option").
+According to the Plan, the Corporation grants the Participant a right to receive stock options convertible into cash, if certain performance metrics are achieved, as amended in 2019, during a seven-year term starting in 2018, that is attributed yearly ("Option").
 The Option does not grant the Participant any rights on the Corporation's stock.

 The Plan has a vesting period of five years and a subsequent three-year payout period.
 During the first two years of the payout period, the plan continues granting the right under the Option to the Participants.
-The benefits to the Participants are recognized in the consolidated statement of comprehensive income as personnel expense during the year in which they arise.
+The benefits to the Participants are recognized in the consolidated statement of comprehensive income as personnel expenses during the year in which they arise.

-As of June 30, 2022, based on 2022 and 2021 performance metrics and evaluation of the potential award value under the Plan, the annual pro-rata portion of the Option accumulated for this benefit maintain open balance US\$242,095 (December 31, 2021: US\$242,095), based on amended terms.
+As of March 31, 2023, based on 2023 and 2022 performance metrics and evaluation of the potential award value under the Plan, the annual pro-rata portion of the Option accumulated for this benefit maintains an open balance of US\$409,083 (December 31, 2022: US\$409,083), based on amended terms.